- Teaching & Learning»

 Find out about this faculty:

-we encourage our students to reflect upon their own religious or non-religious beliefs and learn about and from others.
+In Religious Philosophy we encourage our students to reflect upon their own religious or non-religious beliefs and learn about and from others.
 We want our students to be inspired and be challenged.
-Read more
+Read more...

-is all about you and the role you play in the world.
+Citizenship is all about you and the role you play in the world.
 It is about your rights and responsibilities, your actions and decisions and the impact you can have on the right here and right now.
 In Global Citizenship you will be asked your point of view on a variety of issues, questioned on your opinion on various issues and encouraged to use your voice!
-Read more
+Read more...

 All pupils follow our ‘Lifestyle for Learning’ programme.
 This covers a variety of topics, including how their brains work, dealing with stress, healthy living, personal finance, drugs and alcohol, and sex and relationship education including sexual consent and FGM.
 The lessons are engaging and provide pupils with key information to make informed decisions in life.
 The curriculum is well resourced with some materials coming from the Gloucestershire Healthy Living and Lifestyles team, the PSHEe Association and Stonewall.
 We have external contributions to our curriculum around issues such as Domestic Abuse and Pornography.

 KS4 Child Development

 GCSE Child Development provides pupils with the opportunities to develop knowledge, understanding and skills in relation to the roles and responsibilities of the family.
 Read more...